DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Using Sorting with Grouping

 If you use grouping features, the Grid allows you to sort groups as well as data rows.
-For this, set the `GroupingPanel` plugin's `allowSorting` property to true, which enables sorting UI for Group Panel's column headers.
+For this, set the `GroupingPanel` plugin's `showSortingControls` property to true, which enables the sorting UI for the Group Panel's column headers.

-Note that the `LocalGrouping` plugin should follow the `LocalSorting` to provide the correct group row sorting.
+Note that the `LocalGrouping` plugin should follow `LocalSorting` to provide correct group row sorting.

 .embedded-demo(sorting/local-group-sorting)